Legislature(2021 - 2022)GRUENBERG 120

 3:21:59 PM

-the term "healthcare" is used versus "telehealth."
+asked why the term "healthcare" not "telehealth" is used.

 CHAIR KREISS-TOMKINS recalled that the language was incorporated